yifei-he/yifei-he.github.io/_pages/about.md

 <h1>News</h1>

+* [Sept 2025] [MergeBench](https://arxiv.org/abs/2505.10833) is accepted at NeurIPS 2025!
+We established the first standardized benchmark for merging domain-specialized LLMs!
 * [Aug 2025] My Microsoft GenAI internship work on [efficient MoE editing](https://arxiv.org/abs/2503.00634) is accpeted at EMNLP 2025!
 Check out how we compress auxiliary experts to save inference costs while maitaining performance!
 * [May 2025] I return to Microsoft Turing as an applied scientist intern working on reasoning for computer use agents!
 * [May 2025] My Microsoft Turing internship work [Multilingual Scaling Laws](https://arxiv.org/pdf/2410.12883) is accepted at ACL 2025!
 With this law, you can compute optimal sampling ratios of langauges to design your multilingual pretraining mixture for any model size!